api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/http-gateways.md

 gateway requires that the `encodedParameters` be encoded using [Airnode ABI](../../../reference/specifications/airnode-abi-specifications.md).

-Replace `<gatewayUrl>` in the examples below with a URL display at the end of your deployment.
+Replace `<gatewayUrl>` in the examples below with the URL displayed in the terminal at the end of an Airnode deployment using a [Docker image](../../docker/).

 ### Request